 The training that the candidates receive is a lot like military basic training – a mix of physical and classroom activities preparing them to think on their feet, improve their reaction time, make responsible decisions when in the line of fire, all while protecting the people they serve.

 So, what does a recruit need to do to be able to pass the physical?
-It varies from state to state, but here is a list of four timed physical qualification tests that New Jersey State Police use as part of their overall score for the applicants:
+It varies from state to state, but here is an updated list of three timed physical qualification tests that New Jersey State Police use as part of their overall score for the applicants:

 *Push Ups Purpose? to see how strong your upper body is and what kind of endurance you have.